mmpashby/mmpashby.github.io/_tabs/about.md

 - What Everyone Needs To Know About Tax: An Introduction to the UK Tax SYstem by James Hannam
 - Radical Candor by Kim Scott
 - The Lean Product Playbook by Dan Olsen
+- Accelerate by Nicole Forsgren, Jez Humble and Gene Kim
+- How Spies Think by David Omand

 **Books Read in 2020**